Efficient Learning of Locomotion Skills through the Discovery of Diverse Environmental Trajectory Generator Priors: EXPERIMENTS

 \textbf{Environment Setup.} For our experiments, we consider 80 different environments which make up our environmental grid (as explained in Section~\ref{method_A}).
 The grid is 4x20 grid composed of four different environment types (Fig~\ref{fig:feature_fig}); slopes, stairs, uneven terrain and balance beams, where we consider a range of 20 environment encoding variations.
 The slope environment is parameterised by a steady decline and incline angle that ranges from -11.5\degree to 11.5\degree, where negative values represent walking down the slope and positive values walking up the incline.
 The stairs environment is parameterised by the step height of the stairs ranging from -0.1m to 0.1m where again both descending and ascending stair environments correspond to positive and negative values of the parameters repsectively.
 Next, the uneven terrain environment is parameterised by a maximum height variable which varies from -0.1m to 0.1m.
 The terrain is then constructed by a composition of squares with a fixed size and a random height that is sampled from a uniform distribution in the range from zero to this maximum height parameter.
 Negative values correspond to holes while positive values correspond to bumps.
 Lastly, the balance beam environments are parameterised simply by the width of the beam which varies from 0.25m to 0.75m.

 \textbf{Reward Function.} We use the same reward function to evaluate the performance of the solution in the EETG phase and the policy training phase.
-The reward term \(r_t\) at each timestep is given by Eqn.~\ref{eq:fit_func} and is composed of five different terms: linear velocity tracking reward \(r_{lv}\), angular velocity tracking reward \(r_{av_t}\), angular velocity penalty \(r_{av_p}\), target foot position smoothness reward \(r_s\), and a, torque penalty \(r_{tp}\).
-The coefficients of each of these terms defines the weight of each term on the final reward \(r_t\).
-The performance (also known as the fitness) of a solution is simply the return $R$ which is computed as the sum of the rewards \(r_t\) obtained at each timestep \(t\) of the episode.
+The reward term \(r_t\) at each timestep is given by Eqn.~\ref{eq:fit_func} and is composed of five terms: target linear and angular velocity tracking reward $r_{lv}$ and $r_{av_t}$, angular velocity penalty $r_{av_p}$, foot position smoothness reward $r_s$, and a, torque penalty $r_{tp}$.
+The performance (also known as the fitness) of a solution is simply the return $R$ which is computed as the sum of the rewards $\sum_{t=0}^T r_t$ obtained at each timestep \(t\) of the episode length $T$.

 \arraystretch{1.2}

 \textbf{Baselines.} We compare our method against two baseline PMTG algorithms to extensively understand and demonstrate the benefits of learning a diverse set of specialized priors in~\algoname.
 The first baseline algorithm is the vanilla PMTG algorithm in which a residual policy operates on a single fixed pre-defined TG.
 Next, we compare against a baseline in which we first learn a good TG using the Covariance Matrix Adaptation Evolution Strategy (CMAES)~\cite{hansen2003reducing} and consequently train the residual policy over this learnt TG.
 We refer to the this baseline as CMAES-PMTG.
 Both baselines use the same policy and PMTG architecture and use ARS for the policy optimization stage.